Nonlinear Spinors as the Candidate of Dark Matter: discussion and Conclusion

 \item Although the dynamical equation of the spinors is more complex than that of the scalar fields, the state functions of the spinors are even relatively simpler due to the normalizing condition (\ref{e3.6}).
 These functions are only the functions of scale factor, but independent of its derivatives.

-\item By (\ref{e3.17}), we find that, different from the point particle and fluid model, mass-energy density of the spinors is not a monotone decreasing function of $a$.
-Spinors have strong interaction with the heavily curved space-time. \end{enumerate}
+\item Different from the ideal gas and fluid model, mass-energy density of the spinors is not a monotone decreasing function of $a$.
+Spinors have strong responses to the heavily curved space-time.
+Some more deeper research should be done.

+\item A spinor $\phi_n$ only has a local micro structure, so one spinor field can only describe one particle.
+Some works use one spinor field to describe global dark energy.
+This treatment may be inadequate, and more attention should be paid.